Pascoe Vale South

 Pascoe Vale South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects potentially affecting the region.
-Notable ones are Bell Street Community Precinct - York Street Park and Mixed Development, Love Sydney Road Beautification and Enhancement Program, York Street Park - A Park Close to Home (Pascoe Vale South), and Northumberland Road Social Housing Development.
-The following list details those most likely relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 21 projects that could affect this region.
+Notable ones include York Street Park and Mixed-Use Development, Pascoe Vale South, Love Sydney Road Beautification and Enhancement Program, York Street Park - A Park Close to Home (Pascoe Vale South), and Northumberland Road Social Housing Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.